UAE rules out supply hike as US-led group set to release oil from reserves

 The UAE on Tuesday ruled out pumping more crude as several energy consumer nations led by the US prepared to release oil from their strategic stockpiles in a bid to lower prices.

-Suhail bin Mohammed Faraj Faris Al Mazrouei, UAE Minister of Energy and Infrastructure, said he saw no logic in supplying more oil to global markets when all indicators pointed to a supply surplus in the first quarter of next year.
+The UAE Energy Minister Suhail Al Mazrouei said he saw no logic in supplying more oil to global markets when all indicators pointed to a supply surplus in the first quarter of next year.

 The minister described it as a “state matter” coordinated moves by the US, India, China, Japan, Britain and South Korea to release crude oil from their strategic reserves to cool prices after Opec+ producers repeatedly ignored calls for more crude supply.